 Once your climb finishes and you get home, take the climbing shoes out immediately and clean them with a damp cloth.
 Leave them to dry in a shaded area.
 You can treat stains with rubbing alcohol and a bit of water.
 You can also use deodorizing sprays or foot powders if an unpleasant smell develops.

-The Best Climbing Shoes in 2018
+The Best Climbing Shoes

 Now that you are fully informed about the climbing shoes that best fill your needs, it’s time to see your options.
 Let’s explore each one in detail.